stillbigjosh/stillbigjosh.github.io/writeups/adaptix-setup.md

 ---
 title: "Adaptix C2 Setup - Deploying a Teamserver on Ludus"
-kicker: "Offensive Security .
+kicker: "Red Team .
 C2 Infrastructure .
 Lab Build"
 tags: "Adaptix C2 .
 Ludus .
 Proxmox .
 Red Team"
 lead: "A step-by-step guide to deploying an Adaptix C2 teamserver on a Ludus cyber range: building the server in an unprivileged LXC container, compiling the operator client and Extension-Kit BOFs on a Windows VM, and connecting everything over a private VLAN."
 ---